digital-work-lab/theses/docs/writing/structure_and_contents.md

 **Declarations**

-Do not forget that the last page of your thesis hast to be the statutory declaration ("Eidestattliche Erklärung") of the examination office.
-This declaration is printed on your topic confirmation.

 This section may contain an "Availability of data, materials, and code" statement (e.g., linking to a GitHub repository or a digital appendix), as well as acknowledgements.
 You may also refer to the [guideline for the use of digital tools](../digital_tools.html) for further information.
-Additionally students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page for relevant guidance (although formal ethics approvals cannot be issued for a thesis).
+Additionally, students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/){: target="_blank"} page for relevant guidance (although formal ethics approvals cannot be issued for a thesis).

+**Appendices**

+The appendices provide supplementary material that supports the content of the thesis but is not essential to the core argument.
+These materials should be referenced in the main text where appropriate.

+Appendices can be used to provide:

+- Extended tables or figures
+- Detailed methodological procedures
+- Questionnaires or interview guides
+- Supplementary analysis or additional results

+In addition, a digital appendix can include elements that support **reproducible research objectives**.
+These may be provided as part of the thesis (Git/GitHub) repository, including:

+- **Raw data** used or collected for the research
+- **Scripts** (e.g., analysis code, data processing steps)
+- **README file** that explains the structure, usage, and dependencies of the repository

+The digital appendix (repository) can also include the written thesis.
+It is not necessary to create a separate data repository.

+{: .highlight }
+> Do not forget that the last page of your thesis has to be the statutory declaration ("Eidestattliche Erklärung") of the examination office.
+> This declaration is printed on your topic confirmation.